| Jim Roberts, our November

 fisher, whose father, a classical musician, was an avid fly-line angler.

 So he learned from his father?
-Nope.
+Nope."My dad never

 showed me how to fish.
 I had to wait until he quit fishing for the day,